Defra-Data-Science-Centre-of-Excellence/sgapi/README.md

 1. **get_boundaries.R** - returns shapefile of areas in contact with a user selected rectangular area, at your chosen ONS resolution
 2. **get_boundaries_areanames.R** - returns the shapefiles for all areas input into the function.
-3. **extract_dimensions.R** - for a chosen nomis table this function returns all of the parameters which can be filtered
+3. **get_table_dimensions.R** - for a chosen nomis table this function returns all of the parameters which can be filtered
 4. **get_table.R** - extracts a dataframe from the chosen nomis table for your selected area and selected filters
 5. **get_table_link_lookup.R** - retrieves a dataframe with the lookup table between two resolutions, taken from ONS Open Geography lookup tables
 6. **get_table_info_brief.R** - returns summary information for the selected nomis table, including contact details, data description and table status